voideditor/void/VOID_CODEBASE_GUIDE.md

 - A **URI** is a path to a file.
 Often URIs are named **resource**.
 - An **Editor** is the thing that you type your code in.
 If you have 10 tabs open, that's just one editor!
 Editors contain tabs (or "models").
 - A **Model** is an internal representation of a file's contents.
 It's shared between editors (for example, if you press `Cmd+\` to make a new editor, then the model of a file like `A.ts` is shared between them.
 Two editors, one model.
 That's how changes sync.).
+- Usually you use the `ITextModel` type for models and the `ICodeEditor` type for editors.
+There aren't that many other types.

 ### Apply